pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/DOA (US).md

 <br>
 <br>

  b.
-The order included personalized/crimson grille
+The order included a personalized/crimson grille
  <br>
 After inquiring about basic info, if the customer's order includes a personalized grille, process with step 2 in: [[RMA, DOA Includes a Personalized Grille]]
 <br>